So your pet may need surgery?

 Frequently asked pre-consult questions

-Do I need a referral to schedule an appointment with Dr. Holsworth?Primary veterinarians refer most of our cases to us and we have established relationships to work together for the best outcome of the patient.
+- Do I need a referral to schedule an appointment with Dr. Holsworth or Dr. Campbell?Primary veterinarians refer most of our cases to us and we have established relationships to work together for the best outcome of the patient.
 We strongly recommend that you see your primary veterinarian prior to coming directly to VetSurg.

 Many patients we see have had some previous imagery performed.
 Radiographs, ultrasound studies and in some cased previous CT’s or MRI’s.
 It is the client’s responsibility to supply these studies for our review prior to, or at the same time as consultation.
 CT and MRI scans have to be transferred the week prior to the consult to allow us to add them to our image review programs and review them appropriately.
 If needed we can assist in sourcing those studies from the other veterinary services involved but we must have sufficient notice to do this.

 If the xrays or ultrasound is out-of-date in terms of the pathological process we are examining for we will recommend further imaging.
 If the films are not of sufficient quality for our purpose or the patient positioning is not what we require we will we also require further imaging.
 If at all possible we try to utilize previous diagnostics (x-rays, ultrasounds, bloodwork, urine analysis), but this is not always possible and repeat diagnostics may be needed.
 Most imagery studies at VetSurg will require some form of sedation to maximize patient cooperation and image quality.
 Therefore, it is necessary that all patients prior to consultation are fasted for a minimum of 8 hours to avoid sedation induced stomach issues ( regurgitation, vomiting, lung aspiration).